M.S. in Mathematics

 The research interests of the faculty include analysis, functional analysis, partial differential equations, game theory, mathematical logic and complexity theory, abstract algebra, representation theory, quantum groups, combinatorics, cryptography, algebraic coding theory, probability, finance theory, statistics, control theory, and operations research.
 Faculty members receive recognition for the quality of their research by regularly obtaining competitive grants from agencies such as the National Science Foundation, the Air Force Office of Scientific Research, and the National Security Agency.

-Grade Requirements: Graduate students are expected to maintain an average of not less than “B” (3.0).
+Graduate students are expected to maintain an average of not less than “B” (3.0).
 No more than two grades of “C” or “C+” and no grades lower than “C” may be counted as fulfilling degree requirements.
 Such grades, however, will be calculated in the GPA.
 No student will graduate with less than a 3.00 average for all graduate level courses and undergraduate courses taken for graduate credit.
 In addition, students who earn multiple grades of “C” are subject to review and possible withdrawal from the program.

 If you have additional questions about the program, please contact Dr. Rafal Goebel, Graduate Program Director for Mathematics.